 For the fashion industry, this means products should be designed to be used more, made to be made again, and made from safe and recycled or renewable inputs.

 A circular ecosystem

-Create products that are made to last, from safe, recycled and sustainably sourced materials and that can be repaired, reused and remade multiple times.
+Creating products that are made to last from safe, recycled, regenerative or other more sustainably sourced materials, that can circulate multiple times.

 Circular supply chains: